exteranto/exteranto.github.io/articles/typed-message-passing.md

 There is always one background and an arbitrary number of contents.

 Background can send a message to any content, and each content can only send messages to the background.
-This is not different from the usual extension architecture.
+This is not different to the usual extension architecture.

 #### Communication channels